Subcubic edge chromatic critical graphs have many edges: Abstract

 \section{Abstract}

 We consider graphs $G$ with $\Delta=3$ such that $\chi'(G)=4$ and $\chi'(G-e)=3$ for every edge $e$, so-called \emph{critical} graphs.
-Jakobsen noted that the Petersen graph with a vertex deleted, $P^*$, is such a graph and has average degree only $2+\frac23$.
-He showed that every critical graph has average degree at least $2+\frac23$, and asked if $P^*$ is the only graph where equality holds.
-We answer his question affirmatively.
-Our main result is that every subcubic critical graph, other than $P^*$, has average degree at least $2+\frac{26}{37}=2.\overline{702}$.
+Jakobsen noted that the Petersen graph with a vertex deleted, $P^*$, is such a graph and has average degree only $\frac83$.
+He showed that every critical graph has average degree at least $\frac83$, and asked if $P^*$ is the only graph where equality holds.
+A result of Cariolaro and Cariolaro shows that this is true.
+We strengthen this average degree bound further.
+Our main result is that if $G$ is a subcubic critical graph other than $P^*$, then $G$ has average degree at least $\frac{46}{17}\approx2.706$.
+This bound is best possible, as shown by the \hajos\ join of two copies of $P^*$.